kangkannnng/kangkannnng.github.io/_pages/about.md

 # About me

-I am a master's student at the National University of Defense Technology, and I am responsible for researching the direction of the combination of large models and materials fields in AI4Science.
-I am very interested in the training optimization and accelerated inference of large models, and I hope to communicate more with you.
+I am a master's student at the National University of Defense Technology, and I am very interested in how to use large models more efficiently and how to solve problems using Multi-Agent architecture.
+Hope to communicate more with you.

 # Education